 Advertising.

 (1) The commission will not allow expenses for promotional or political advertising for rate-making purposes.
-The term "promotional advertising" means advertising to encourage any person or business to select or use the service or additional services of a gas utility, to select or install any appliance or equipment designed to use the gas utility's service, or to influence consumers' opinions of the gas utility.
+The term "promotional advertising" means advertising to influence consumers' opinions of the gas utility.

 The term "political advertising" means any advertising for the purpose of influencing public opinion with respect to legislative, administrative, or electoral matters, or with respect to any controversial issue of public importance.